CV

 Degrees: PhD, MA, MSc (University of Toronto); BA (Concordia); BSc (Trent)

-Teaching interests: Narrative; graduate writing; modern & contemporary literature; modernism; poetry and poetics; British literature, 1700-present; Irish literature; creative writing; science & literature.
+Teaching interests: Narrative and narrative theory; graduate writing; modern & contemporary literature; modernism; poetry and poetics; British literature, 1700-present; Irish literature; creative writing; science & literature; adaptation studies.

-Research interests: Modern & contemporary fiction; literature & science; narrative theory; genre; unnatural narratology; experimental nonfiction; narrative and science; adaptation theory; genetics & Darwinism; science communication and outreach.
+Research interests: Modern & contemporary fiction; literature & science; narrative theory; genre; narrative and science; discourse analysis; genetics & Darwinism; science communication and outreach.

 Current position: